The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 - The entire team and all members estimate the time required to develop tasks.

 - The whole team keeps track of their progress and tries to go according to plan.

 - The team inspects its work and makes the necessary improvements.

-- For example, if the product being developed is a mobile application, then the minimum Development team should probably include the following specialists:
+For example, if the product being developed is a mobile application, then at a minimum the Development team should probably include the following specialists:

 - Developer, Mobile Technology (Mobile Development)